Sarah Brailey

 Teaching Faculty, Voice

-GRAMMY Award-winning soprano Sarah Brailey enjoys a versatile career that defies categorization.
-Praised by The New York Times for her “radiant, liquid tone,” and by Opera UK for “a sound of remarkable purity,” she is a prolific vocalist, cellist, recording artist, and educator.
+A native of Wisconsin, GRAMMY Award-winning soprano Dr. Sarah Brailey enjoys a versatile career that defies categorization.
+Praised by The New York Times for her “radiant, liquid tone,” and “exquisitely phrased” singing, and by Opera UK for “a sound of remarkable purity,” she is a prolific vocalist, cellist, recording artist, and educator.

-Dr. Brailey’s numerous career highlights include performing Handel’s L’Allegro, il Penseroso ed il Moderato with the Mark Morris Dance Group, serenading the Mona Lisa with John Zorn’s Madrigals at the Louvre in Paris, and recording the role of The Soul on the world premiere album of Dame Ethel Smyth’s The Prison, for which she received the 2020 GRAMMY Award for Best Classical Solo Vocal Album.
-Other notable recent and upcoming projects include the role of Prince Ozia in Alessandro Scarlatti’s La Giuditta with Haymarket Opera; Julia Wolfe’s Her Story with the Lorelei Ensemble and the Boston, Chicago, Nashville, National, and San Francisco Symphony Orchestras; and the Strauss Four Last Songs with The Experiential Orchestra.
+Among her many career highlights, Dr. Brailey has appeared as a soloist with The Saint Paul Chamber Orchestra in Handel’s Messiah, serenaded the Mona Lisa with John Zorn’s Madrigals at the Louvre in Paris, performed Handel’s L’Allegro, il Penseroso ed il Moderato with the Mark Morris Dance Group, and recorded the role of The Soul on the world premiere album of Dame Ethel Smyth’s The Prison, for which she received the 2020 GRAMMY Award for Best Classical Solo Vocal Album.
+Other notable projects include Prince Ozias in Scarlatti’s La Giuditta with Chicago’s Haymarket Opera, the Strauss Four Last Songs with The Experiential Orchestra, John Zorn works with Barbara Hannigan at the Elbphilharmonie; and David Lang’s Song of Songs with Pam Tanowitz Dance at London’s Barbican Centre.